v3io/flex-fuse/README.md

 # k8vol
-Kubernetes Volume Driver for iguazio Data Containers (v3io fuse)
+Kubernetes FlexVolume Driver for iguazio Data Platform (v3io fuse)

-This driver allow accessing iguazio data containers as a shared volume storage for Kubernetes.
+This driver allow accessing iguazio data containers (or a sub-path) as a shared volume storage for Kubernetes.

-the same volume (data container) can be accessed by multiple remote clients (using S3 Object API), application containers or (nuclio) serverless functions, and be viewed or modified in the iguazio UI (browse container view)
+the same volume (data container) can be accessed **simultaneously** by multiple application containers or ([nuclio](https://github.com/nuclio/nuclio)) serverless functions, by multiple remote clients (via S3 Object API), and can be viewed or modified in the iguazio UI (browse container view).

+> Note: iguazio data platform provide unique multi-model capabilities, files and objects can also be viewed as database, document or stream records when using appropriate data APIs.
+Updates to data are immediately committed ensuring full consistency regardless of the API semantics.

+## Installation

-the driver (v3vol.py) need to be placed in the Kubelet volume-plugin directory, in default its:
+The driver (v3vol.py) need to be placed in the Kubelet volume-plugin directory, by default its:

   `/usr/libexec/kubernetes/kubelet-plugins/volume/exec/igz~v3io/`